Butt Money with David Lindsay-Abaire

 How much do you put in there to start?

-You know, the rich uncle Pennybags will be swooning, fainting backwards, as he often does when he gets a tax refund in his favor or whatever.
+You know, Rich Uncle Pennybags will be swooning, fainting backwards, as he often does when he gets a tax refund in his favor or whatever.

 In this case, we have quite a few Parcheesi disputes, and they all revolve around.